yugiohfi/yugiohswap/SPECIFICATIONS.md

 ## Relevant Methods

-There methods are useful for clients and third parties to query the current state of a NiftyswapExchange.sol contract.
+There methods are useful for clients and third parties to query the current state of a YuGiOhswapExchange.sol contract.

 ### getCurrencyReserves()